Six operations on dg enhancements of derived categories of sheaves: Some 2-multicategories

 \subsection{2-multicategories of categories, dg categories, and triangulated categories}

 Our reference for enriched multicategories is \cite{leinster-higher-operads-categories}.
-Recall that a 2-multicategory is a multicategory enriched in the symmetric monoidal category of categories.
-By an $\R$-linear 2-multicategory we mean a multicategory enriched in the symmetric monoidal category of $\R$-categories, cf.\ \cite[Def.~2.5]{ganter-kapranov-rep-and-char-thy-in-2-cats}.
-In such a multicategory all 2-morphisms with same source and target form an $\R$-module.
+Recall that a 2-multicategory (with $\mathscr{V}$-small $\Hom$-categories) is a multicategory enriched in the symmetric monoidal category of ($\mathscr{V}$-small) categories.
+By an $\R$-linear 2-multicategory we mean a 2-multicategory enriched in the symmetric monoidal category of $\mathscr{V}$-small $\R$-categories, cf.\ \cite[Def.~2.5]{ganter-kapranov-rep-and-char-thy-in-2-cats}.
+In such a multicategory the set of all 2-morphisms with same source and target is a $\mathscr{V}$-small $\R$-module.

 \fussnote{ maybe \cite{hermida-repres-multicats} is a good reference?
 Free multicategory. } \fussnote{ Wenn ich den Begriff 2-Kategorie verwende, meine ich ``strict 2-category''.
 Wohl analog bei 2-Multikategorie. } \fussnote{ I guess all my multicats are in fact symmetric? see leinster. }